noi-techpark/odh-docs/source/datasets.rst

 .. versionchanged:: 2021.05 moved technical information for tourism and mobility to this section

+.. versionchanged:: 2021.08 move subsections `Licenses for ODH resources` and `ODH Virtual Knowledge Graph` to appendix `Licenses and TOS for the Open Data Hub material` and section `Accessing the Open Data Hub` respectively

 The goal of the Open Data Hub project is to make available datasets containing data about the South Tyrolean ecosystem, to allow third parties to develop novel applications on top of them, consuming the exposed